 If you are 65 or older at the end of the year, you generally can have a higher amount of gross income than other taxpayers before you must file. (see "Table" above) You are considered 65 on the day before your 65th birthday.
 For example, if your 65th birthday is on January 1, 2014, you are considered 65 for 2013.

 Deciding not to pay federal taxes is risky business.
 No one wants Uncle Sam knocking at their door, garnishing their wages, or otherwise.
 If you do have questions about whether or not you are required to file federal income taxes, don't guess at it.
-Let FindLaw assist you with a free attorney match who can review your situation at no obligation to you.
+Consult with an experienced tax law attorney today.